devpi/devpi/doc/userman/devpi_indices.rst

    $ devpi use /emilie/prod
-   using index: http://localhost:3141/emilie/prod/ (logged in as emilie) no current install venv set
+   using index: http://localhost:3141/emilie/prod/ (logged in as emilie)

 ::
    $ devpi use
-   using index: http://localhost:3141/emilie/prod/ (logged in as emilie) no current install venv set
+   using index: http://localhost:3141/emilie/prod/ (logged in as emilie)

 ::
    $ devpi use /emilie/dev
-   using index: http://localhost:3141/emilie/dev/ (logged in as emilie) no current install venv set
+   using index: http://localhost:3141/emilie/dev/ (logged in as emilie)

 ::
    $ devpi use
-   using index: http://localhost:3141/emilie/dev/ (logged in as emilie) no current install venv set
+   using index: http://localhost:3141/emilie/dev/ (logged in as emilie)

 Deleting an Index
 -----------------